An image showing how to manage social media envy in the age of comparison by shifting from isolation to real-life connection

 How to Manage Social Media Envy (Without Quitting Social Media)

 You do not have to quit social media to reclaim your mental peace.
 But you do need a strategy.
-If you are unsure where to begin, How to Use Social Media Without Harming Your Mental Health offers simple, realistic tips that can help you stay connected without losing your emotional balance.
 Here are some steps backed by research and practical wisdom in managing social media envy.

 1. Curate Your Feed Intentionally